 As part of networking and sharing knowledge and experience, the CDI has expanded its community approach through Collaboration Areas that form around common interests, help address challenges, and identify solutions that enable data integration efforts.
 Collaboration Areas have one or more leads and membership is open to all employees, other government agencies, and external organizations.
 Some Collaboration Areas have also further subdivided into smaller Focus Groups that address more specific issues and report up to their respective area.
-Scroll to the bottom to see previous groups that are not active at this time.

 The purpose of the group is to discover and share AI/ML work being done at the USGS, offer learning opportunities, learn what needs exist across the bureau, and create connections between USGS employees.